128technology/docs/docs/plugin_wireguard.md

 ## Connecting Remote Endpoints

 You have devices that are remote from your 128T fabric, but you want to give them network tenancy and access to services.
-In this example use case, assume you have 2 datacenter routers `dc1` and `dc2`, hosting services for `172.16.1.0/24` and `172.16.2.0/24` respectively.
+In this example use case, assume you have two datacenter routers `dc1` and `dc2`, hosting services for `172.16.1.0/24` and `172.16.2.0/24` respectively.
 You want your remote devices to connect directly to each datacenter for these services, and be given a tenant called `remote`. `dc1` has a network-interface address of `1.1.1.1`, and `dc2` has a network-interface address of `2.2.2.2` that will be used to allow wireguard peers to connect.

 ![Wireguard remote endpoints](/img/plugin_wireguard_2.png)